nihaokeaio/learngit/readme.txt

-Git is a version contral system.
+Git is free sofewareGit is a version contral system.
-Git is free sofeware.
+Git is free software distributed under the GPL.